ghoneycutt/puppet-module-pam/README.md

 * `/etc/security/limits.conf`
 * `/etc/security/limits.d`

+The management of `/etc/security/access.conf` can be controlled by the `pam::manage_accesslogin` parameter (enabled by default).

 ### Setup requirements
 This module requires `stdlib`.
 When deployed by default it will require `nsswitch`.
 See below for more information.